State of New Hampshire

 Personal Income Tax Extensions

 New Hampshire Filing Due Date: The State of New Hampshire does not impose a personal income tax, but it does have an Interest and Dividends (I&D) Tax.
 The I&D Tax applies to individuals and fiduciaries with gross interest/dividends income above a certain level.
-I&D tax returns are due by April 15 — or by the 15th day of the 4th month following the end of the taxable year (for fiscal year filers).
+I&D tax returns are due by April 15, in most years — or by the 15th day of the 4th month following the end of the taxable year (for fiscal year filers).

 Extended Deadline with New Hampshire Tax Extension: New Hampshire offers a 7-month extension, which moves the I&D filing deadline from April 15 to November 15 (for calendar year filers).

 New Hampshire Tax Extension Form: To request a New Hampshire I&D tax extension, file Form DP-59-A by the original due date of your return.

 Note that Form DP-59-A does not have to be filed if you owe zero New Hampshire I&D tax for the taxable year.
 In that case, you will automatically be granted a NH tax extension.